FrosT25k/FrosT25k/README.md

 - 👋 Hi, I’m @FrosT25k
-- 👀 I’m interested in Guns and planes
+- 👀 I’m interested in Guns and VideoGames
 - 🌱 I’m currently learning WebDev
 - 💞️ I’m looking to collaborate on stuff
 - 📫 reach me on @_frost_69k on instagram